patrickbwarren/qgis-survex-import/README.md

 unchecked.

 On clicking OK, vector layers are created to contain the imported features as desired.

-Note that legs, walls, cross sections, and traverses are imported as separate vector layers for convenience.
+Legs, walls, cross sections, and traverses are imported as separate vector layers for convenience.

 If 'keep features' is selected, then previously imported features are not discarded, and the newly-created layers will contain both the